 If you truly want to change your life, you must first be willing to change your mind…

 I want to start by acknowledging just how hard it can be to hear a different perspective, especially when your past experiences have taught you to prioritise self-protection.
-The belief systems unprocessed trauma teaches us about ourselves, others and the wider world can leave us feeling vulnerable, hypervigilant, and deeply tied to our own viewpoints because those viewpoints often then feel like lifelines, anchors in a world that has, at times (or all of the time), felt chaotic or unsafe.
-If you're feeling defensive or challenged when someone offers a different perspective, that's not a sign of stubbornness; it's your brain doing its best to protect you from further harm.
+The belief systems that unprocessed trauma teaches us about ourselves, others and the wider world can leave us feeling vulnerable, hyper-vigilant, and deeply tied to our own viewpoints… because those viewpoints often then feel like lifelines.
+Anchors in a world that has, at times (or all of the time), felt chaotic or unsafe.
+If you're feeling defensive or challenged when someone offers a different perspective, that's not often a sign of stubbornness; it's your brain doing its best to protect you from further harm.
 But here's the thing: holding tightly to one perspective can limit change, growth and keep us stuck, rather than safe.

 When I say, ‘In order to be right, you must be willing to change your mind,’ it’s not about saying you’re wrong or that your experiences don’t matter.
 Your story is valid, and your feelings about it are real.
 But part of growing—and healing—is recognising that other people’s beliefs and opinions can also exist alongside yours.
-It’s not about replacing your truth with theirs or theirs with yours; it’s about expanding your understanding so you can see the whole picture, the realities that others see and therefore have a better overview, developing more perspectives of how you can see the world to draw from.
-Think of it like looking at a diamond.
-Each facet reflects a different angle of the light.
+It’s not about replacing your belief/perspective with theirs or theirs with yours.
+It’s about expanding your understanding so you can see the whole picture, the realities that others see and therefore have a better overview… you now have more perspectives of how you can see the world to draw from.
+It’s like like looking at a diamond: Each facet reflects a different angle of the light.
 None of them are wrong, but only by seeing the whole diamond can you truly appreciate its brilliance.

 Why This Happens